-Skiing in the Austrian alps is amazing!
+Skiing the mountains in Austria is amazing!
 But, there was one problem.
 Neither of my kids nor my husband had ever skied before.
 Oops.
 Even though I had been skiing my whole life, when I became an adult we never lived somewhere that was close to a ski hill so it just never happened.
 When I reached out to the lovely people at Vorarlberg, Austria tourism they said come on up!
 Vorarlberg is the westernmost region of Austria, which borders Lake Constance as well as Germany, Switzerland and Lichtenstein.
 It’s also one of the best ski regions in Austria.

 Choosing where to go in Vorarlberg was a little more difficult but with some help and guidance we narrowed it down to two areas within the region.
 We started our time in the Bregenzerwald region and then went to the Kleinwalswertal region.
 Even though they’re not so far apart they both had a different feel.